cbcrg/tcoffee/docs/tcoffee_manual.rst

 1-    download T-Coffee's latest version from www.tcoffee.org (follow the link to the T-Coffee Home Page)

-2-    download the latest distribution

-3-    gunzip <distrib>.tar.gz
+2-    gunzip <distrib>.tar.gz

-4-    tar -xvf <distrib>.tar
+3-    tar -xvf <distrib>.tar

-5-    go into <distrib>/example
+4-    go into <distrib>/example

 This is all you need to do to run ALL the examples provided in this tutorial.

 *******************
-What Is  T-COFFEE ?
+What is  T-COFFEE ?
 *******************
 What is T-Coffee?
 =================